ChenyiHuang23/ROFS/README.md

-# Dual Recurrent Neural Network (DRNN)

-The code in this toolbox implements the "A New End-to-End Monitoring Framework for Nonlinear Dynamic Processes with Unknown Noise Statistics".

-### Quick Testing

-Directly run demo.py to train models using the dataset of ship.

-### Citation
+# ROFS

+This Matlab code was created based on the algorithm proposed by

+ Chenyi Huang, Pan Shang, and Xianchao Xiu, ARiemannian Augmented Lagrangian Method for Structured Sparse PCA.

-Please give credit to this paper if this code is useful and helpful for your research.
+Please give credit to this paper if you use the code for your research.